Recall Newsom Rally Held At California State Capitol

 “We’d like to announce, as of today, we have 1,950,000 signatures.
 That is more than enough to be able to have this initiative qualify for a special election,” said Randy Economy, of the Recall Newsom campaign.

-If that number is validated, the recall special election would be held 60 to 80 days after the verification, which would put the special election sometime during the summer.
+If the number of signatures is validated, the recall special election would be held 60 to 80 days after the verification, which would put the special election sometime during the summer.